A geometric theory of zero area singularities in general relativity: Mass and capacity of ZAS

-where we have used the facts $a_n \to 0$ and $\Sigma_n \to \Sigma$ in $C^1$.
-This proof is complete; in fact we have shown the stronger statement that $\lim_{n \to \infty} m_{\text{reg}}(\Sigma_n)$ exists and is independent of the choice of $\{\Sigma_n\}$ (for the case of a global harmonic resolution). \end{proof} As a consequence of this result, we may interchangeably use the terms ``mass'' and ``regular mass'' whenever a global harmonic resolution exists.
-The question of whether $m_{\text{ZAS}}(\Sigma)=m_{\text{reg}}(\Sigma)$ for merely regular ZAS is considered in \cite{jauregui}; the answer is known to be yes in the spherically symmetric case as well as in the case of harmonically regular ZAS (Proposition \ref{cor_masses_agree}).
-At the very least, we have an inequality relating the two definitions of mass: \begin{prop} If $\Sigma = \partial M$ consists of regular ZAS, then
+for ZAS admitting a global harmonic resolution.
+Proposition \ref{prop_reg_finite_mass} below gives the reverse inequality. \end{proof} As a consequence of this result, we may interchangeably use the terms ``mass'' and ``regular mass'' whenever a global harmonic resolution exists; by Proposition \ref{prop_ghr_exists}, this is the case for all harmonically regular ZAS.
+Alternatively, Corollary \ref{cor_masses_agree} directly proves (using Proposition \ref{prop_masses_agree}) that $m_{\text{ZAS}}(\Sigma)=m_{\text{reg}}(\Sigma)$ for harmonically regular ZAS.
+The question of whether $m_{\text{ZAS}}(\Sigma)=m_{\text{reg}}(\Sigma)$ for merely regular ZAS is not fully resolved; the answer is known to be yes in the spherically symmetric case.
+At the very least, we have an inequality relating the two definitions: \begin{prop}[Proposition 56 of \cite{jauregui}] If $\Sigma = \partial M$ consists of regular ZAS, then